raspberrypilearning/persuasive-data-presentation/en/step_4.md

 --- /code ---

-**Notice** that the colour is originally set to `red_value = 255` this is the most amount of red that you can use.
-After each data point is draw, the value of `red_value` is reduced by `1`.
+**Notice** that the colour is originally set to `red_value = 255`; this is the most amount of red that you can use.
+After each data point is drawn, the value of `red_value` is reduced by `1`.
 This ensures that each data point is a different colour.

 --- /collapse ---